Hultan/chessImager/readme.md

    // Create a new imager using embedded default.json settings imager := chessImager.NewImager()

-   // Create a new context
+   // Create a new image context
    ctx := imager.NewContext()

    // Highlight square e7, annotate square e7 with "!!" and